changeofpace/VivienneVMM/README.md

             r12: 0000000000000000 r13: 0000000000000000 r14: 0000000000000000 r15: 0000000000000000
 ```

+The log output above contains a breakpoint header and an array of keyed register context log elements.
+Each element corresponds to an instance where process Z executed the instruction at **000000014000104C** with a unique value in the **rax** register.

-From the log output above we can see that there were at least four decrypted values used by process X: **138582AFE1835301**, **FFF83815FA800890**, **FFFFFFFFFFFFFFFF**, and **00103350308F80CD**.
+From this log, we can see that process Z used four unique decrypted values while our breakpoint was active: **138582AFE1835301**, **FFF83815FA800890**, **FFFFFFFFFFFFFFFF**, and **00103350308F80CD**.

-Now suppose that we are finished with this ept breakpoint, but we want to continue debugging process X. We can use the **DisableEptBp** command to uninstall the breakpoint while keeping the breakpoint log valid:
+Now suppose that we are finished monitoring this function, but we want to continue debugging process Z. We can use the **DisableEptBp** command to uninstall the breakpoint while keeping the breakpoint log valid:

 ```
 > DisableEptBp 1